concord-consortium/collaborative-learning/tool-tiles.md

 Class tool components setup the the properties themselves without the hook.

 ## Linked Tiles
 Some tool tiles can be linked together, so they can provide multiple views of the same data.
+Currently this is limited to the table and geometry tiles and the means of linking them is rather ad hoc.

 ### Shared Selection
 When tiles are linked they use the `selection` MST store to synchronize their selection.
-Currently only the Table and Geometry tools support this.
+Currently only the Table and Geometry tools support this because they're the only ones that have a shared selection state.

 The selection store is a map with keys of toolId and values of type `DataSetSelectionModel`.
 The `DataSetSelectionModel` is a map of booleans.
 For a table tool the ids in this map are the row ids.